Government Assistance for Single Parents With No Income

 Healthcare Benefits

-The government offers help with medical, dental, and vision care costs to single mothers with no earnings and their children.
+The government offers help with medical, dental, and vision care costs to single mothers without income and their children.

 The Centers for Medicare and Medicaid Services (CMS) administers Medicaid in cooperation with the fifty state governments.